 - Advance voting – if you will not be in Manitoba on Election Day, you can avail of advance voting.
 The Senior Election Official will publicly announce a date for this, which can be anywhere between the date when the ballots are printed up until 48 hours before Election Day.
 Contact your local municipal office if you want to vote in advance.

 - Sealed Envelope Ballot – You can apply to vote by mail, fax or in person if you are unable to go to the voting location or if you are not available on Election Day or the designated advance voting day.
-You can apply from July 26 to October 21, 2018.
 Once approved you will receive a Sealed Envelope Ballot Package.
-You can return the accomplished ballot before 8:00 pm on October 24, 2018.
+You can return the accomplished ballot on or before the stated deadline.

 On Election Day